-Infants and children can have temporary or permanent hearing loss that may vary from slight to profound in its severity.
-Early diagnosis is important because if a child cannot hear properly, this can affect learning, concentration and communication.
+Babies and children can have temporary or permanent hearing loss.
+If your child can't hear properly, this can affect their learning, concentration and communication.
 For this reason, a newborn hearing test is offered to all babies within the first month of life.

 - The aABR screen test is used for all babies.